Gone are the sounds of crickets…hello to the sounds of college football and a crackling fire in the background. Sigh…I’m a happy girl!

 The fall weather is officially arriving this week!

 Now that the heat and humidity have finally ended, I have some outdoor projects that I’ll finally be able to start.

 I’m making shutters for our home this fall and I can’t wait to see how much of a difference they’ll make.

-One of my favorite things to cook this time of year is Chicken Stew.
+One of my boys’ favorite things for me to cook this time of year is Chicken Stew.
 It’s even better the next day, but it doesn’t last very long in our house.

-- 2 tbsp bouillon (Better Than Bouillon brand)
+2 tbsp chicken bouillon (Better Than Bouillon brand)